klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 ### 6. Add Keystore, Create Keyring, and Add to Caver Wallet <a id="6.-add-keystore-create-keyring-and-add-to-caver-wallet"></a>

 You need an account to make transactions on the blockchain.
-That account information is included in the keystore, which you need to provide along with the password.
+That account information is included in the keystore, **which you need to provide along with the password**.
 It will be decrypted, and then stored as `keyring`.

 After that, the `keyring` will be stored in the wallet.
 Add the lines below: